heathhenley/AOC/2024/README.md

 checked them all and if it matched the target number, I added it to the count.
 I bet there's a DP solution to this maybe?
 Will check out the subreddit later, and revisit this one in Ocaml tomorrow.

+EDIT: I realized that I was exiting too early in the recursive soln in stead of or'ing all the subcases together  - oh well - would have been a bit faster.
+I just implemented in ocaml - and IMO it's really nice, honestly should have done this one in ocaml first, I just like the string manipulation in python better